-The RS-232/422/485 Single-Port PCI Card, Opto-Isolated is a single-channel isolated PCI Bus serial I/O adapter for PCs and compatibles.
-Using a 16850 UART with its industry-leading 128-byte FIFOs, it provides a field-selectable RS-232/422/485 serial port that supports data rates up to 460.8 kbps (RS-422/485).
+The RS-232/422/485 2-Port PCI Card, Opto-Isolated is a two-channel isolated PCI Bus serial I/O adapter for the PCs and compatibles.
+Using a 16850 UART with its industry-leading 128-byte FIFOs, it provides two field-selectable RS-232/422/485 serial ports that support data rates up to 460.8 kbps (RS-422/485).

 Configure the PCI Card as RS-232 for standard serial COM: port requirements.
 Choose the RS-422 mode for long-distance device connections up to 5000 ft.
 (1524 m), where noise immunity and high data integrity are essential.
 Select RS-485 and capture data from multiple peripherals in an RS-485 multidrop network.
 Up to 31 RS-485 devices can be connected to each port to automate your data collection.
 You can even mix the ports in any of the interface combinations to provide maximum flexibility to your application.
-Optional DB25 to terminal block adapters (part number IC980) are available to simplify field-wiring connections.
+Optional DB9 to terminal block adapters (part number IC981) are available to simplify field-wiring connections.